giampaolo/psutil/docs/api.rst

 .. function:: win_service_get(name)

   Get a Windows service by name, returning a :class:`WindowsService` instance.
-  Raise :class:`psutil.NoSuchProcess` if no service with such name exists.
+  Raise :exc:`psutil.NoSuchProcess` if no service with such name exists.

   .. versionadded:: 4.2.0